 - Political Science

 - University of South Carolina School of Law, J.D.
 (1976)

 John W. Wells

-John Wells joined Baxley, Pratt & Wells in 1981.
+John Wells joined Baxley, Wells & Benson in 1981.
 John’s primary focuses of law are personal injury litigation, estate administration, estate planning, and real estate transactions.

 John is an experienced litigator who has practiced in both civil and criminal trial courts in the State of South Carolina for over forty years.
 His litigation practice is now primarily focused on personal injury litigation.

 - Chairman of the South Carolina Election Commission, 2018-present